SmartlyDressedGames/Unturned-Docs/docs/source/assets/NPCAsset/Characters.rst

 Conditions
 ----------

-An NPC character can be made to only appear while certain [conditions](/NPCAsset/Conditions.md) are met by the player.
+An NPC character can be made to only appear while certain :ref:`conditions <doc_npcasset_conditions>` are met by the player.

 Localization
 ------------